 Open Shifts

-Open shifts are simply shifts for work at a site that do not yet have any workers or staffing resources associated with them.
+Open shifts are simply shifts for work at a workpace that do not yet have any workers or staffing resources associated with them.
 Many of our customers have asked for the ability to place these shifts on their schedules to aid in future planning.
 These open shifts are displayed in the Job Calendar to provide visibility to administrators and managers who can then edit the open shift and convert to either an available shift for worker(s) to choose or an assigned shift to one or more worker.

 Creating open shifts follows the same flow as creating assigned shifts.
 Simply click the "Add" button, click within the calendar or drag/drop a resource (worker/site) from the left panel to launch the add modal box (see below).
-Leave the worker selection blank to create an open shift for that site at the designated date/time.
-These open shifts can be edited to add workers at a later time when you are ready to schedule the work and assign the shift to one or more workers.
+Leave the worker selection blank to create an open shift for that workplace at the designated date/time.
+These open shifts can be edited to add workers at a later time, when you are ready to schedule the work and assign the shift to one or more workers.

 Available Shifts